rpmuller/MolecularIntegrals.jl/Notes.md

 # Notes on changes to MolecularIntegrals.jl

+## 2021-05-06
+Got the code generation working for vrr.
+Doesn't flag any bugs that the vrr code didn't already flag, but it's certainly not tested sufficiently.
+Code is in `tools/generate_vrr.jl` and `HGP/vrr_autogen`.

 ## 2021-05-05
 Finished the vrr_dd code, but it's untested and I assume has lots of mistakes the code.
 It might be easier to write the autogen code